 The most important thing is your child is likely learning far more in some cases than other students in Australia simply by being in locations where things happened, or by being on the road and experiencing things themselves.
 Something no book can effectively teach them.
 They may miss out on some content by being away, but they can catch up when they return with your help and a good attitude.

 As long as learning is happening – any education on the road is important and beneficial to them as active learners.
+If kids are stuck at home, giving them some variety in their day with structured learning will help them fight boredom during this Virus.

 Let me know if you have any questions.
 I am always willing to help if I can.